AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 Most historical scientific code is MPI, but these days more and more people are using shared memory models.

-The important note is that a normal, serial code can't just be run as parallel without modifications.
+The choice above isn't a choice you make - *it is part of the software design itself*.
+You *can't* just take serial code and run it as parallel without fundamentally changing it.
 As a user it is your responsibility to understand what parallel model implementation your code has, if any.
 Knowing this, you can proceed with the instructions below.